India: Why violence keeps flaring up at the Assam-Mizoram border | DW | 14.10.2021

 The clashes turned deadly this time round because tensions had been simmering for a long time.

-While Mizoram alleged that Assam had encroached on its territory, Assam accused Mizoram villagers of encroaching instead on reserve forest land.
+Though officials from Mizoram say Assam has encroached on the state's territory, their counterparts in Assam accuse Mizoram villagers of encroaching instead on reserve forest land.

-Mizoram says the area claimed by Assam has been used by its people for more than 100 years, but the Assamese insist that a large chunk of their land has been seized.

 At the time of the clashes, ministers from both states staged rival social media campaigns, sharing videos showing civilians armed with batons clashing with police and other violent scenes.

-Word spread and Mizo locals went to that checkpoint.
+Word spread and Mizo residents went to that checkpoint.
 They were met with violence there, according to Ralte.

 One of the security checkpoints that came under fire on July 26.
 It is now manned by Mizo police forces

-While Mizoram rejects a 1933 map drawn by a British survey of India, Assam goes by the boundaries of that map.

-Mizo officials say their state's boundary dates back to an 1875 notification that clearly demarcated Cachar plains in present-day Assam and Mizoram, which was then known as Lushai Hills.
+Mizo officials argue that their state's boundary dates back to an 1875 notification that clearly demarcated Cachar plains in present-day Assam and Mizoram, which was then known as Lushai Hills.

+But, according to the Assam government, the boundary between the states was established by a map drawn later by a British survey of India.

-Mizoram rejects the 1933 demarcation, saying that it was not done in proper consultation with Mizo leaders and that many of the Mizo-speaking districts went to Assam.
+The Mizoram government rejects the 1933 demarcation, saying it was not done in proper consultation with Mizo leaders and that many of the Mizo-speaking districts went to Assam.

-Dr Charvak, a professor at the Assam University, said the "difference in perspective" between the two sides "is the first root cause of the conflict."
+Dr. Charvak, a professor at the Assam University, said the "difference in perspective" between the sides "is the first root cause of the conflict."

 Following the deadly confrontations, the chief ministers of both states tweeted that they would seek an amicable approach to the dispute.